Configuration Reference

 Cleanup Service Registration:

-The AddAuditCleanup() method registers a hosted service that periodically deletes old audit records:
+The AddAuditCleanup(policy, …) method (an IServiceCollection extension from the EverTask.Storage.EfCore package) registers a hosted service that periodically deletes old audit records:

 Important Notes:

-DeleteCompletedTasksWithAudits = true - Database Impact: Cleanup runs in background, uses DELETE queries with date filters
+DeleteCompletedTasksAfterRetention = true - Database Impact: Cleanup runs in background, deletes only tasks past the retention cutoff (no immediate hard-delete)

 Monitoring Cleanup: